 Pack your bags and go exploring, there’s nothing quite like it.
 Whether you venture an hour away from your home town or book a flight to Fiji, it doesn’t matter!
 What this is all about is taking the lessons that travel has to offer.
 Lessons on yourself, ie. where do I draw the line with personal space, what is my ideal daytrip or how do I handle this uncomfortable conversation about dirty cutlery?
 We learn through our experience and setting off on a holiday means you can tick off some of those bucket list items.
 Live this life while you can, and pay attention to where the lessons are showing themselves.

 Planning a trip?
-Get some inspiration on Booking.com
+Get some inspiration for your travels on Expedia

 If you enjoyed this blog you might enjoy Thrive by Arianna Huffington: The Power of a Book to help us Thrive

 Disclosure: Some of the links are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 Thank you for your support.